thermalogic/PyRankine/README.md

 # PyRankine

-`PyRankine` is  a demo simulator of ideal rankine cycle based on [libseuif97](https://github.com/PySEE/SEUIF97) for Windows/Linux.
+Step by step codes of the ideal rankine cycle simulator to demonstrate:

+  **Data Structures+ Algorithms = Programs**

 ## Dependencies：libseuif97